} ?>

 Firms involved in home appliances, shipping, and auto parts welcomed early signs of a reversal in tariff hikes implemented last month, as many saw their share prices rise.

-China and the US yesterday agreed to cancel 91 percent of tariffs on each other’s goods and suspend an additional 24 percent for 90 days, resulting in a combined reduction of 115 percentage points.
+China and the United States yesterday agreed to cancel 91 percent of tariffs on each other’s goods and suspend an additional 24 percent for 90 days, resulting in a combined reduction of 115 percentage points.
 This means that Chinese goods exported to the US will now face import duties of 30 percent instead of 145 percent.
 The revised tariffs will take effect by tomorrow.

 Shares of Kutesmart [SHE: 300840] surged by the daily limit of 20 percent today after the made-to-measure retailer said that improved trade relations would benefit its overseas business.
 The US is a key international market for Kutesmart, said the owner of clothing brand Red Collar.